Debut author? You have finished publishing a book! Now What?

 Don’t Write Your Book Description As An Afterthought.

-Look at popular books in your genre and study their descriptions, or even go a step further and pay a good copywriter to do it for you.
+Look at popular books in your genre and study their descriptions.
+Or even go a step further and pay a good copywriter to do it for you.

 Don’t Make Your Own Book Cover.

 Bad book covers are an instant sales killer.
-An amateur looking cover is recognisable in an instant and will turn off book buyers as quickly.
+An amateur looking book cover is recognisable in an instant and will turn off book buyers as quickly.
 Always get a professionally designed cover.

 Do Use Amazon’s Book Promotion Tools.